Complete Guide on Building Your Own PC (Part 1)

 Choosing a Motherboard

 Motherboards have a socket for the CPU, so when you look at a CPU specification it will also state the socket.
 For example, my AMD CPU is an AM3+ socket.
-An Intel chip may use a LGA-1366.
+An Intel chip may use an LGA-1366.
 When looking for a motherboard, chose one that supports the CPU.

 The other thing to consider when choosing a motherboard is its form factor, that is its shape, size and location of connectors.
 The most common form factor is ATX which is pretty much the standard for desktop cases.
 Other form factors include Micro ATX and Mini/Nano/Pico.
-These are smaller and smaller boards used in small cases and media centre PC's.
+These are smaller and smaller boards used in small cases and media centre PCs.

 Choosing a Graphics Card